 Tesco Fuel Cards

 Today, fuel cards are used by thousands of businesses nationwide to keep their fleets running.
-Having grown in popularity rapidly over the last two decades, fuel cards provide several benefits to small businesses in the form of cash savings, better fuel efficiency, and easier fleet management.
+Having grown in popularity rapidly over the last two decades, fuel cards accepted by popular fuel stations like Tesco, provide several benefits to businesses in the form of cash savings, better fuel efficiency, and easier fleet management.

-The Tesco Fuel Card—yes, the supermarket—is one of the many options that are available to UK businesses operating a fleet of vehicles.
+A Tesco Fuel Card (yes, the supermarket) is one of the many options that are available to UK businesses operating a fleet of vehicles.
 Whilst it is great to have plenty of options, this can often be overwhelming and make choosing a final one more difficult than it needs to be.
-That is why we have created our own guide to the Tesco Fuel Card—to provide business owners with all the information they need to make their decision.
+That is why we have created our own guide to Tesco Fuel Cards, to provide business owners with all the information they need to make their decision.

 Now, we are sure that you know what Tesco is, but for the uninitiated…

 Tesco is a British multinational grocery and general merchandise retailer.
 The company is one of the UK’s ‘big four’ supermarkets and the third largest in the world measured by its gross revenues and was founded all the way back in 1919.
 Tesco is not just a British staple, though; it operates stores in several countries across Asia and Europe, including Hungary and Thailand.
 In the UK, Tesco enjoys a grocery market share of around 28.4%.

 Tesco began selling petrol in 1974.
 At present, its forecourts sell 95, 97, and RON (Greenergy) petrol from its forecourts that can be found at most Tesco Superstore and Tesco Extra locations.
 In 1998, Tesco formed a partnership with Esso.
 As of 2013, there were 200 different joint Tesco/Esso sites throughout the UK.